apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 3. Introduces optional Maven 4 features

 If you run into any issues, please don't hesitate to contact the [users mailing list](/mailing-lists.html).
+The Maven team is interested in all your experiences - good and bad - while your updating!

 **Notes**:

-* This page will constantly be updated at least until Maven 4.0.0 is released to contain changes but also to integrate feedback of the community and their experience when upgrading to Maven 4.
+* This page will constantly be updated  to contain changes, but also to integrate feedback of the community and their experience when upgrading to Maven 4.
+  This means it will still receive updates, when Maven 4 was already released.
-* It is planed to provide a migration tool (see [MNG-8649](https://issues.apache.org/jira/projects/MNG/issues/MNG-8649)), doing at least most of the steps needed to migrate a project.
+* It is planed to provide a migration tool (see [MNG-8649](https://issues.apache.org/jira/projects/MNG/issues/MNG-8649)), doing most of the steps needed to migrate a project.
-* It is planed to create a separate guide about migrating plugins to new Maven 4 plugin API.
+* This guide does not contain information about how to update plugins to use the new Maven 4 plugin API.
+  It is planed to create a separate guide for this.

 ## Prerequisites
 This guide assumes that your environment and project meets the following prerequisites.